-■ Water Rise and Resiliency: staff to look at feasibility and costs of installing flappers at the storm drains and duck bills as backflow prevention.
+Water Rise and Resiliency: staff to look at feasibility and costs of installing flappers at the storm drains and duck bills as backflow prevention.
 Assigned to ACM Parkinson.

 UPDATE: Staff will include in the FY 18/19 budget funding to install additional duck bills at critical locations within the City's drainage system.
-This is now on Pending Status until August 2018.
+This is now on Pending Status until the August 1, 2018 After Action Report.